Azure/aztk/docker-image/README.md

 Please refer to the docs for details on [how to select a docker-repo at cluster creation time](../docs/12-docker-image.md).

 ## Supported Images
-By default, this toolkit will use the Vanilla Spark image, __aztk-vanilla__.
+By default, this toolkit will use the Vanilla Spark image, __aztk-base__.
 This image contains the bare mininum to get Spark up and running in Standalone mode.

 On top of that, we also provide two flavors of Spark images, one geared towards the Python user (PySpark), and the other geared towards the R user (SparklyR or SparkR).